sam23121/ChefAssistAI/README.md

 ## Background

+Below are the explanations for the key components in the project.
+This projects can be built with no credits and all llm providers are free.

 ### Docker and Docker Compose: A Detailed Explanation

 Docker and Docker Compose are used in this project to containerize the application, making it easy to deploy and run consistently across different environments.